 The African bird’s eye pepper is a variety of small hot pepper that grows naturally in the African wild, and it’s very similar to the original Bird’s Eye Chili from Thailand.
 Often used in soups, hot sauces, and dishes in African cuisines, this chili is one of the hottest chilies in the world.
 The heat level of bird’s eye pepper (African/Piri Piri variety) can shoot up to 175,000 Scoville Heat Units.

-The African birds’ eye is a small chile that is hardly an inch long but deeply hot and spicy.
-Also known in different names like Piri Piri, Pili Pili, or African Devil, this chile matures to red or purple and has a tapered shape with a blunt pointed tail end.
-In recent times, it is commercially grown in several parts of Africa.
+The African bird’s eye is a small chile that is hardly an inch long but deeply hot and spicy.
+Also known by different names like Piri Piri, Pili Pili, or African Devil, this chile matures to red or purple and has a tapered shape with a blunt pointed tail end.
+In recent times, it has been commercially grown in several parts of Africa.
 Besides its use in cooking, pepper extract is used in pest control.

 The African bird’s eye chili is a close cousin of Tabasco chili and they both belong to the Capsicum frutescens species.
 This hot and flavorful chili is a specialty spice of Africa and is said to be the hottest among all the different varieties of “bird” peppers.